Global banking watchdog dismisses need for change after Credit Suisse debacle

 In particular, it examined why Swiss authorities had chosen to back a takeover by larger rival UBS instead of winding up the bank under a "resolution" mechanism designed after the 2008 global financial crash.

-The officials summed up that the "resolution" rules for shutting a collapsing bank without panicking markets could have worked for Credit Suisse, though public money would still likely be needed for such wind-ups.
+The officials summed up that the "resolution" rules for shutting a collapsing bank without panicking markets could have worked for Credit Suisse, though public money would still likely have been needed.

 "This review reaches the conclusion that recent events demonstrate the soundness of the international resolution framework in that it provided the Swiss authorities with an executable alternative to the solution that they deemed preferable," the FSB said.